 PRICES & AVAILABILITY

-Whether it’s for a romantic escape for two or a family gateaway, Drumbarron Cottage offers the perfect retreat to relax and unwind.
+Self Catering Donegal – whether it’s for a romantic escape for two or a family gateaway, Drumbarron Cottage offers the perfect retreat to relax and unwind while.

 Drumbarron cottage sits in a small cul-de-sac of houses which enjoy views over the heritage town of Ardara, which is a short 5-minute walk away, and the mountains that surround it.
 The outside space at the cottage is private and enclosed.
 It has a concrete area to the rear which is perfect for kids to play and a stoned street to the front which can park up to 3 cars.
 A picnic bench and outdoor seating area offers the perfect spot to dine alfresco.
 There is also a communal grass area directly in front of the house.